 This commercial forest with a pine plantation has recreational areas for walks, mountain biking, picnicking and fishing.
 Popular walk and bike trails include Alders Bell Road link, the Beach Trail, Gilpin Walton link and the Cowell Bush Track.

-Location: 13km south of Waiuku.
+Location: 13km (8 miles) south of Waiuku.
 Access is via the gates on Wilson Road or Ghezzie Road.